Electric polarization and magnetization in metals: Perturbation theory -- An old-fashioned approach

-Although the expression (\ref{EDM1metal}) can be found quickly as an extension of earlier work \cite{Mahon2019}, we believe some insight can be gained by looking at its derivation using a more traditional perturbation theory approach.
+Although Eq.~(\ref{EDM1metal}) can be found as the extension of our earlier work presented in Appendix \ref{Appendix:EDM1}, we believe some insight can be gained by looking at its derivation using a more traditional perturbation theory approach.

 Consider first a molecule, where nuclei are considered fixed and the dynamics of the electron field operator $\hat{\psi}(\boldsymbol{x},t)$ follows from the usual minimal coupling Hamiltonian,